reveal/revealjs.com/src/initialization.md

 The most common reveal.js use case is to have a single presentation which covers the full viewport.
 As of 4.0 we also support running [multiple presentations](#multiple-presentations) in parallel on the same page as well as including the library as an [ES module](#es-module).

-If you only have a single presentation on the page we recommend initializing reveal.js using the global `Reveal` object.
-The `Reveal.initialize` method accepts one argument; a reveal.js [config object](/config/).
+If you only have a single presentation on the page we recommend initializing reveal.js using the `Reveal.initialize` method. `Reveal.initialize` accepts one argument; a reveal.js [config object](/config/).

 ```html
 <script src="dist/reveal.js"></script>